DEVITY-IOT/devity-iot.github.io/website/docs/faq/faq.md

 ---
 slug: /faq
-sidebar_position: 1
+sidebar_position: 5
-sidebar_label: "Device Properties"
+sidebar_label: "Troubleshoot"
-title: Device Properties
+title: Troubleshoot
 ---

 ## The device does not connect to the intended data hub.